odoo/documentation/getting_started/documentation.rst

 -   **Customization of reports (PDF):** our project managers have access to developers for advanced customizations.

--   **Website Design:** standard themes are provided to get started with no extra cost.
-However, our project manager have access to designers and developers if you need a customized design.
-Their hours will consume hours of your success pack.
+-   **Website Design:** standard themes are provided to get started at no extra cost.
+However, our project manager can coach you on how to utilize the building blocks of the website designer.
+The time spent will consume hours of your success pack.

 -   **Workflow automations:** e.g. setting values in fields based on triggers, sending reminders by emails, automating actions, etc.